SynchronVM/SynchronVM/doc/notes/concurrency_io.md

 If any one operation is ready to be synchronised it executes the `doFn` of the `Event` which mainly `moves the current stack` into the `readyQ`.
 Also it ensures the desired message copying happens.
 This is the main role.

-The `pollFn` should take care of dequeuing from the `readyQ` failed actions.
+The `pollFn` should take care of dequeuing from the corresponding `sendQ` and `recvQ` of the channel on which we are synchronizing.

 ```
 spawn (() -> send c 5) -- or spawn (() -> sync (send c 5))